-Consultancy study for waste water management at Ruwais Refinery (East) and Abu Dhabi Refinery Division of ADNOC Refining, UAE.
+Consultancy study for Waste Water Management at Ruwais Refinery (East) and Abu Dhabi Refinery Division of ADNOC Refining, UAE.

 Engineering services for relocation of Suction Valves in Hot Oil Pumps and resultant piping modifications at Condensate Units 211 and 411 in Ruwais Refinery (East) of ADNOC Refining, UAE.

-Pre-FEED and FEED for enhancement of sales gas export from ASAB forADNOCGasProcessing, UAE.
+Pre-FEED and FEED for enhancement of sales gas export from ASAB for ADNOC Gas Processing.

 Installation of Chemical Injection Skids and Solar Power systems in US and ZK Wellhead Towers (WHTs) of ADMA-OPCO, UAE.